-The Number Pad is a touch device component for numeric data entry.
+The Number Pad is a native-only touch device component for numeric data entry.
 To create more immersive experiences, the Number Pad should be used in workflows where the numeric entry is the most important element on the screen or context.
-Additionally, because the Number Pad takes up so much screen space, it should only be used in contexts with 3 or less input fields.
-In workflows with more input fields, consider using a traditional Text Field instead.
+The number pad should be associated with a display text field but in workflows where you need multiple inputs, use a text field instead.

 - Digits — Small heading

 - Backspace — 40px embedded no emphasis Quick Action Button

 - Double zero or decimal — Small heading (optional)

 This element should derive its elevation from the parent container.

 Each tap target is a ∆spacingPlatformHuge sized square.
 This is a themable shape.

 While the space between each row of digits is fixed, the space between each column should adjust based on viewport or container width.
 The maximum space between each column is shown above.
 The minimum space between each column is zero, but no modern device should ever require such little space between.